gevorgmarg1/n-queens-problem/README.md

 # n-queens-problem
-The pure Python code solves the popular N-Queens problem
+The pure Python code solves the popular N-Queens problem using backtracking algorithm

 Input a number greater than 3 to see the solution for a given NxN board